Screen pass: Types

-Shuttle pass
+Shovel pass

-A screen pass is sometimes executed using a shuttle pass throwing motion.
-To throw a shuttle pass the quarterback palms the football, and "shuttles" the pass directly forward to the receiver, usually with a backhand, underhand, or pushing motion.
-The term is derived from the similarity of the motion of the ball to a shuttle on a loom.
-When a designed play calls for the quarterback to use a shuttle pass forward to a receiver it is, by definition, also a screen pass.
+A screen pass is sometimes executed using a shovel pass throwing motion.
+To throw a shovel pass the quarterback palms the football, and "shovels" the pass directly forward to the receiver, usually with a backhand, underhand, or pushing motion.
+When a designed play calls for the quarterback to use a shovel pass forward to a receiver it is, by definition, also a screen pass.
 Because the pass appears to be a fumble if not completed, some defenses attempt to recover the ball as a turnover.
-This play was perfected by Andy Reid and the Philadelphia Eagles in the early 2000s.

-The Utah Pass is an overhand forward shuttle pass of the ball popularized by the Utah Utes football team and Lee Grosscup.
+The Utah Pass is an overhand forward shovel pass of the ball popularized by the Utah Utes football team and Lee Grosscup.
 The play is commonly used by teams that use a spread offense.

 Offensive action during a screen pass play

-The quarterback drops back as if he/she is going to pass the ball deep.
+The quarterback drops back as if he is going to pass the ball deep.
 The offensive line sets up in pass protection for usually one to two seconds, then releases and lets the defensive line go.
 The player receiving the screen pass moves behind the releasing linemen and waits for the ball.
 The outside receivers run clear-out routes in order to make a path for the screen coming behind them.

 If run properly, the defensive backs will be run out of the play by the receivers, and the defensive line will penetrate too far to stop the short pass from being thrown.
 The only defenders left will be linebackers, which will be picked up by the "screen" of offensive linemen in front of the receiver—hence the name "screen pass".